Global well-posedness of quasilinear wave equations on asymptotically de Sitter spaces: Introduction

-In the iteration scheme \eqref{EqIntroPDEIter}, notice that if $u_k\in H^s$ (more precisely, an $\Hb^s$-based space), then the right hand side is in $H^{s-1}$.
-Now $P_{u_k}$ has leading order coefficients in $H^s$ and subprincipal terms with regularity $H^{s-1}$, and to keep the iteration running, we need that the solution operator for $P_{u_k}$ maps $H^{s-1}$ to $H^s$ (the loss of one derivative being standard for hyperbolic problems).
-In other words, there is a delicate balance of the regularities involved; at the heart of this paper thus lies a robust regularity theory for operators like $P_{u_k}$ on manifolds with boundary.
+In the iteration scheme \eqref{EqIntroPDEIter}, notice that if $u_k$ is in a (weighted) spacetime $H^s$ space, then the right hand side is in $H^{s-1}$.
+Now $P_{u_k}$ has leading order coefficients in $H^s$ and subprincipal terms with regularity $H^{s-1}$; therefore, in order to have a well-defined iteration scheme, we need the solution operator for $P_{u_k}$ to map $H^{s-1}$ into $H^s$, the loss of one derivative being standard for hyperbolic problems.
+In other words, there is a delicate balance of the regularities involved; at the heart of this paper thus lies a robust regularity theory for operators like $P_{u_k}$.
+We will achieve this by adapting a number of methods of microlocal analysis to the non-smooth setting we are interested in here.